kepleruhr/Sdcam/source/README.md

 _Under construction yet... will delete this line when ready._

-This directory contains the source- and configuration-files running the Raspi (Zero, V3, V4), Cam, and T-sensors.
+The subdirectory `/script` contains the source- and examples of configuration-files running the Raspi (Zero, V3, V4) with Cam and T-sensors.

 ## Preconditions for proper usage of these Python scripts: